marcusmchale/algrow/README.md

 # To do
   - calibration window for date, time, block regex
+  - popup window or similar with debugging output for layout detection, with:
+    - circles detected
+    - dendrogram for:
+      - plate detection
+      - rows/columns within plates

 # To consider
   - Process image filename during loading to provide date time block etc. rather than during analysis